GEN-AI AND HIGHER-LEVEL ASSIGNMENTS:

 • It helps their discernment.

-After you have finished teaching a topic, get the learners to ask ChatGPT to give a summary of that topic.
+After you have finished teaching a topic, get the learners to ask GenAI to give a summary of that topic.
 Now, in groups, get them to review the strengths and weakness of that summary.

-• What did ChatGPT leave out?
+• What did GenAI leave out?

 • Is there any new terminology used?